ElixirNote/elixirnote/README.md

 ## Getting help

-We encourage you to ask questions on the [Discussion forum](https://github.com/orgs/ElixirNote/discussions).
+We encourage you to ask questions on the [discussion forum](https://github.com/orgs/ElixirNote/discussions).
 A question answered there can become a useful resource for others.

 ### Bug report